sonata-nfv/son-cli/README.md

 bin/buildout
 ```

-If you are using pycharm, the IDE has support both for buildout and for virtualenvs,
+If you are using pycharm *[José] link?*, the IDE has support both for buildout and for virtualenvs,
-please read their fine documentation on the subject before proceeding.
+please read their fine documentation *[José] link?* on the subject before proceeding.

 ### Generated binaries
 The buildout generates the binaries for the tools `son-workspace`, `son-package`, `son-validate`, `son-validate-api`, `son-access`, `son-profile` and `son-monitor`.
 Information on how to use the tools is detailed in the [wiki documentation](https://github.com/sonata-nfv/son-cli/wiki).